UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Transferring utilities locally requires confirming coverage, scheduling service dates, and understanding final billing.

 When you cross state lines, move to an entirely new region, or sign your very first lease, transferring is no longer an option on the table.
-You must start entirely fresh.
-If you are setting up utilities for the first time, expect to undergo a bit more administrative scrutiny, including identity verification, documentation reviews, and standard soft credit pulls to determine your financial reliability.
+Setting up utilities for the first time requires passing identity verification and undergoing a standard soft credit check.
+However, treating this fresh start as an opportunity allows you to fully optimize your monthly household spending.

 Learn more about Setting Up Utilities for a New Home